 Many states also offer alternative certification teaching for professionals who have an advanced degree besides teaching and want to teach – say, for instance, an experienced businessperson who wants to teach business to local high schoolers.
-Like a fast track teaching certification, an alternative certification has high standards, but helps states get teachers in the classrooms where they’re needed.
+Like a fast-track teaching certification, alternative certification has high standards but helps states get teachers in the classrooms where they’re needed.

 What Types of Education Major Jobs are Out There?

 A tremendous amount of education careers exist.
 Jobs within education offer different types of teaching jobs that can suit anyone.
 An exhaustive list of careers in education field is not possible.
 Practically every position in any school becomes conceivable with an education degree.

 What Kind of Jobs Can You Get With a Teaching Degree?

 As mentioned, all public and private school teaching positions for students from pre-k through high school are the focus of an education degree.
 These are the typical education major jobs. https://www.bls.gov/ooh/education-training-and-library/home.htm However, some of the best careers in education can also include: